mvaganov/ttrpg/spells.md

 The caster can channel senses (sight/sound/smell) through plants, and jump a sensor from plant to plant, using physically connected roots or foliage in line of sight.
 The travelling sensor can move along plants at 1km per level per round, 1m per level per round, or 1 cm per level per round.
 Perception DCs increased by +1 per 100*casterlevel meters.

 ---
+## Change Race, Minor
+**School** Transmutation; **Level** druid 6
+### Casting
+**Casting Time** 1 minute
+**Components** V, S, M (500 gp diamond dust) (D)
+### Effect
+**Range** touch
+**Target** one friendly creature
+**Save** Fortitude partial
+**Spell Resistance** Yes
+**Duration** days per caster level
+### Description
+The caster starts a biological process that morphs the target into a different sub-race of their same species, which takes 1 hour to complete.
+After the spell's duration, the target spends 1 hour involuntarily morphing back into their original form.
+This spell can instead be made permanent with a permanency spell.
+The target loses any racial bonuses and penalties of their old race, and gains racial penalties and bonuses of their new race.
+Age is transfered biologically proportional rather chronologically proportional.
+If the target attempts a fortitude save against the spell and succeeds, they are nauseated for one round.
+This spell can also be used to change the target into a yet-unknown subrace, with a skin color of choice, as well as other cosmetic differences (non cosmetic racial traits must be validated with the game master).
+Durable cosmetic changes (like different eye/nose/ear shape, hair type, body shape) can be used to give a +5 to disguise checks.

+---
 ## Change Race, Lesser
 **School** Transmutation; **Level** druid 7
 ### Casting